T3Voila/tvplus_fluid/README.md

 composer require t3voila/tvplus-fluid
 ```

-On TER based TYPO3 instaneces go to the extension modul and search for tvplus_fluid and use the install button.
+On TER based TYPO3 instances go to the extension modul and search for tvplus_fluid and use the install button.

+## Future of this extension

+This extension will later be merged into "TemplaVoilà!
+Plus v10" as primary renderer.
+So you can use this extension already to switch from XPath rendering to Fluid rendering.